jage9/dot-game-center/README.md

 # Dot Game Center (DGC)

+## What it Is
+Some games benefit from being able to ffeel the tactile or braille board while playing.
+While these games are perfectly playable with speech, having a dedicated graphical view of the board makes them easier to understand and provides multimodal output.
+These games are designed to work with the Dot Pad X multiline braille display and graphics tablet, though are playable with speech alone if desired.

+## How it Works
 Dot Game Center is a Windows-first game app built with wxPython and DotPad.
 It uses a  DotPad Python wheel and its `DotPad` class as the hardware layer.
 That class handles both output areas on the device: